devceejay/devceejay/README.md

 ## About Me:

-I'm Chijioke, an aspiring Front-end Web Developer on a journey to create web experiences that are both functional and visually appealing.
-My interest in web development started from a fascination with how websites work, and the desire to bring my creativity into the digital world.

-Currently honing my skills in HTML, CSS, JavaScript through structured/guided learning resources and building hands-on projects.
+My name is Chijioke, an aspiring Front-end Web Developer on a journey to create web experiences that are both functional and visually appealing.
+I'm currently honing my skills in HTML, CSS, JavaScript through structured/guided learning resources and building hands-on projects.
 My aim is to grow into a proficient developer who can contribute to impactful projects and work with others to create meaningful digital experiences.

+I’m open to connecting with like-minded developers and collaborating on professional projects that make a difference.
+Feel free to reach out, Let’s build the web of tomorrow!🌐

 ## Technologies & Tools: